akoscz/YouTubeChannels/README.md

 ## Features

 - Search for channels by name
-- Follow channels your interested in
+- Follow channels you are interested in
 - View channel details, including subscriber count and recent videos
 - Simple user interface similar to the YouTube app
 - Utilizes Android Jetpack libraries for enhanced performance and efficiency